dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Optimism is the faith that leads to achievement.
-Nothing can be done without hope and confidence.**
+**Our problems don't stem from our ignorance so much as our disobedience of that which we know to be right.**

-Helen Keller
+Stephen Covey